agile-learning-institute/stage0/developer_edition/CI_CD.md

 # CI/CD Configurations

-Microservice architecture maintains a 1-to-1 relationship between a source code repo, and a deployable container or package.
+Microservice architecture maintains a 1-to-1 relationship between a source code repo, and a deployable unit (container/package/etc).

 We use github actions to build containers and push them to the GitHub public container registry

-Future CI/CD will use github actions to build and push containers to (public?)
-AWS ECS registries
+Future CI/CD will use github actions to build and push containers to AWS ECS registries.

 Future deployment will be to an EKS Cluster